HakaiInstitute/erddap-basic/README.md

 # ERDDAP basics

-This repo will help you get started getting a dataset into ERDDAP.
+This repo will help you get started getting a dataset into ERDDAP using [Axiom's ERDDAP Docker image](https://github.com/axiom-data-science/docker-erddap).
 It includes a demonstration dataset.

 We will install using Docker, which installs ERDDAP into a 'container' on your computer, and avoids the need for you to install and configure all the components that ERDDAP relies on to work, such as Java, Apache, and Tomcat.